Technical University of Ambato

 2. THE “hochschule der medien":

-I was truly impressed by how professional and modern looked my host university.
-Well, it is not only that it looked professional but that it was a full-equiped place with talented and hard-working people teaching and studying in there.
+I was truly impressed by how professional and modern my host university looked like.
+Well, it is not only that it looked professional but that it was a full-equipped place with talented and hard-working people teaching and studying in there.
 Since I come from a faculty with less resources and my studies are theoretical instead of practical, I was amazed like a child when most of my classes took place at the HdM’s own theater, when I realized that they had their own radio and TV/photography studios or that they used professional RED ONE cameras to shot videos.

 I was studying a regular english taught course called “Audiovisual Media” and my lectures were: Film history I & II, Introduction to media analysis & history, VFX class, Studio production and a german course [level B2.1].

 • Mr. Lowry, who always had a smile on his face and tons of patience listening students’ presentations, taught us a lot about Hollywood and the Star System.
 I really liked the subjects he taught even if sometimes it was really hard to keep myself awake at his 3-hours lectures starting at 8:15 am in the morning.
 In “Film history I” & “Film history II” I did for first time such long presentations in English.
 Even thought my english was not perfect, I felt really proud of my work.
 I have improved my english skills during these months abroad.

 • At VFX class I had the opportunity to learn how to manage “Nuke”, the software that professionals use for VFXs in films.
 But furthermore, I really admired my teacher Andreas.
 He was once an HdM student and had been working for well-known companies like “Industrial, Light and Magic” until he felt overwhelmed by such amount of work and deadlines.
 His personal experience not only served me as an advice on how to deal with work in the future, but it turned human and warm such technical lectures.